 Unlock Windows Holographic for Business features

-Microsoft HoloLens is available in the Development Edition, which runs Windows Holographic (an edition of Windows 10 designed for HoloLens), and in the Commercial Suite, which provides extra features designed for business.
+Microsoft HoloLens is available in the Development Edition, which runs Windows Holographic (an edition of Windows 10 that is designed for HoloLens), and in the Commercial Suite, which provides extra features designed for business.

 When you purchase the Commercial Suite, you receive a license that upgrades Windows Holographic to Windows Holographic for Business.
-This license can be applied to the device either through the organization's mobile device management (MDM) provider or a provisioning package.
+You can apply this license to the device either by using the organization's mobile device management (MDM) provider or a provisioning package.

-In Windows 10, version 1803, you can tell that the HoloLens has been upgraded to the business edition in Settings > System.
+In Windows 10, version 1803, you can check that the HoloLens has been upgraded to the business edition by selecting Settings > System.